Why Advisors Fail: Lessons from Ritholtz

 min read

-The above screenshot is Joshua Brown's response to why most advisors fail—below is my perspectives on a few points:
+The above screenshot is Joshua Brown's response to why most advisors fail—below are my perspectives on a few points:

 1) "People with millions of dollars don't hand it to 24 years old who are 18 months out of school"